GitTools/Roadmap/ArchitectureIdea.md

 ## Build / CI Workflows

-So far there are a few different build workflows surfacing, involving similar functions:-
+So far there are a few different build workflows surfacing, all involving similar functionality:-

 1. Calculate SemVer Version Numbers (must happen at start of a build)
     * Expose SemVer version Numbers to CI / Build system / MSBuild Variables etc